 The presumption is extended out based upon years of service.
 The presumption of injury can continue beyond the date of your termination of employment.
-It can extend an extra three months for each year of service, and can extend up to 10 years.
-It should be noted that is extension from the last date of actual work in the specified capacity.
+It can extend an extra three months for each year of service and can extend up to 10 years.
+It should be noted that is the extension from the last date of actual work in the specified capacity.

 While in the service of the department or unit, exposure to a known carcinogen as defined by the International Agency for Research on Cancer, or as defined by the director, is of import.
 Exposure to a cancerous substance can be as simple as being exposed to gasoline, which is a known carcinogen.